 - Generally, we use the common and normally open which are the terminal on the side and the closest terminal to the one on the side.

 - Each switch needs two wires, if necessary the common can be shared between any of the switches.

 From each switch, one wire goes to the common and one wire to the Normally open.

 - There are 4 Wires on each stepper motor.

 - The Stepper motors have two coils, and two pairs

-- If the wires of any one or more pair are touching each other, the motor will act like a break and be heard to spin by hand.
-In this way its possible to identify the pairs, if you touch any two wires together and the motor doesn’t become hard to spin, those two are not a pair.
-When you find a combination of two wires that when joined make the motor difficult to spin, thats a pair – and by default the other two are the second pair.
+- If the wires of any one or more pair are touching each other, the motor will act as a break and be hard to spin by hand.
+In this way it’s possible to identify the pairs if you touch any two wires together and the motor doesn’t become hard to spin, those two are not a pair.
+When you find a combination of two wires that when joined make the motor difficult to spin, that’s a pair – and by default, the other two are the second pair.

 - Once connected – To identify in the mass of wires coming off the machine which white wire is which motor you can short out one of the pairs on a wire and see which axis becomes difficult to move, then mark this wire so it can be identified when you come to wiring your controller.

 Depending on the electronics options selected there will be different items supplied with the electronics enclosure.